Evidence-first supplement

 A "clinically studied" claim becomes useful only when you can connect it to the ingredient, dose, population, and conditions behind the research.

-View Checklist →Ingredient Studies vs. Product Studies
+Ingredient Studies vs. Product Studies

-This distinction is one of the most important in supplement evaluation, and one of the most commonly overlooked.
+This distinction is one of the most important, and most commonly misunderstood.

-Many supplements reference research conducted on individual ingredients, not the finished product.
-That does not automatically make a product ineffective or the claim misleading.
-But it does change how much confidence that research should carry.
+Many supplements rely on studies conducted on individual ingredients, not the finished product.
+That does not automatically make a product ineffective, but it does change how the evidence should be interpreted.

-Ingredient-Level Evidence vs. Product-Level Evidence
+Ingredient Evidence vs. Product Evidence

 Why Dose and Form Still Matter

-A supplement may reference a well-studied ingredient while providing it at a lower dose, in a different chemical form, or alongside other ingredients that affect how it is absorbed.
-The question is not just whether research exists.
-It is whether the research being referenced matches the product closely enough to be relevant.
+A supplement may reference a studied ingredient while providing it at a much lower dose, in a different chemical form, or combined with other ingredients that affect absorption.

+In those cases, the presence of clinical research does not necessarily translate to the same real-world effect.
 This does not mean the product is misleading.
-It means the claim needs context before it can support a decision.
+It means the claim needs context.

 A studied ingredient does not automatically create a studied product.